JonNData/outdoor_AB/README.md

 1. Create a 15-minute insights & recommendations presentation that you will present to the client team
 2. Include limitations of the current data set
 3. Include an appendix with assumptions, methods and relevant statistical output

+## Plan

+1. brush up on A/B Testing
+2. exploratory analysis with perhaps visualization
+3. answer prompts
+4. potential alteryx, app
+5. work on presentation